tjcarney89/swift-classes-reading-ios-0217/README.md

 Classes provide a way to _encapsulate_ several pieces of data into one _object_, which you can refer to using one constant or variable.
 Classes can also implement _behavior_ in the form of _methods_ which allow you to interact with _instances_ of the class.

 Classes are also a way for you to create your own _type_.
 A class is a distinct type, just like `String`s, `Int`s, and `Array`s are types.
-Classes integrate with Swift's type checker in exactly the same was as built-in data types.
+Classes integrate with Swift's type checker in exactly the same way as built-in data types.

 ### Defining Classes